P10: Mental Models - Reality is Closer Than We Think

 Choose one.
 Reflect on it.
 Write down your thoughts.

-Discomfort isn’t failure; it’s a guide.
+Discomfort isn’t failure.
+It’s a guide.

 It points to where growth needs to happen, shaping a sharper, more resilient version of yourself.